david-04/7-sync/README.md

 - The `Extract to` path must **not** contain `*` (like for example `C:\Restore\*\`).
 The checkbox below must **not** be ticked either.
 Otherwise, 7-Zip creates a separate subdirectory for each file.
 - Set the `Path mode` to `Full pathnames` and tick `Eliminate duplication of root folder`.

 Then enter the password and click `OK`.
-If the password is correct, 7-Zip will unpack all the files
+If the password is correct, 7-Zip will unpack all files.

-# Errors and warnings
+# Errors

 At the end of a synchronization, 7-sync might display errors and warnings.
 More details might be available in the log file.
 It's created in parallel to the configuration file (default: `7-sync.log`) and contains information about the last 10 synchronizations and dry runs.
 Search for `ERROR` and `WARNING` to locate error messages.